Beyond Attention Scores: SVD-Based Vision Token Pruning for Efficient Vision-Language Models: METHODOLOGY

-Given an input image processed by the vision encoder, we obtain a feature matrix $\mathbf{F} \in \mathbb{R}^{T \times D}$, where $T$ is the number of vision tokens and $D$ is the hidden dimension.
+Given an input image processed by the vision encoder, we obtain a feature matrix $\mathbf{F} \in \mathbb{R}^{N \times d}$, where $N$ is the number of vision tokens and $d$ is the hidden dimension.
 To capture the global structure across all tokens, we perform a SVD on the entire feature matrix :

-where the matrix $\mathbf{U} \in \mathbb{R}^{T \times r}$ contains the left singular vectors, whose columns represent the principal directions in token space, i.e., the most important linear combinations of tokens that capture the dominant patterns across the entire feature set. $\boldsymbol{\Sigma} \in \mathbb{R}^{r \times r}$ is the diagonal matrix of descending singular values $s_1 \geq s_2 \geq \cdots \geq s_r > 0$, which quantify the amount of variance (or "strength") explained by each principal direction, sorted from most to least significant.
-And the matrix $\mathbf{V}^\top \in \mathbb{R}^{r \times D}$ contains the right singular vectors (transposed), whose rows define the principal directions in feature space, \textit{i.e.} the key linear combinations of the original dimensions that form each important pattern.
-Together, these components allow us to identify and prioritize the global variance structure of the vision tokens.
+where the matrix $\mathbf{U} \in \mathbb{R}^{N \times N}$ contains the left singular vectors, whose columns represent the principal directions in token space, i.e., the most important linear combinations of tokens that capture the dominant patterns across the entire feature set. $\boldsymbol{\Sigma} \in \mathbb{R}^{N \times d}$ is the diagonal matrix of descending singular values $s_1 \geq s_2 \geq \cdots \geq s_d > 0$, which quantify the amount of spectral energy (or "strength") explained by each principal direction, sorted from most to least significant.
+And the matrix $\mathbf{V}^\top \in \mathbb{R}^{d \times d}$ contains the right singular vectors (transposed), whose rows define the principal directions in feature space, \textit{i.e.} the key linear combinations of the original dimensions that form each important pattern.
+Together, these components allow us to identify and prioritize the global spectral energy structure of the vision tokens.
+Unlike attention-based metrics relying on local pairwise interactions, SVD provides a global low-rank view of token redundancy and informativeness.

-Unlike local scoring heuristics, SVD provides a global characterization of visual representations by jointly analyzing all tokens, enabling the identification of shared informative structures across the image (e.g., edges, textures, objects).
-This holistic perspective mitigates positional bias and more effectively captures redundancy that may be overlooked by token-wise or locally defined importance measures.